Samuel-Diaz191/MED-GUARD/README.md

 ## Build & run

-1. Open the Wokwi project (`Diaz-FINAL-RTS26Summer`) or clone `firmware/` locally with the ESP-IDF toolchain targeting ESP32-S3.
+1. Open the Wokwi project (`Diaz-FINAL-RTS26Summer`) or clone this repo locally with the ESP-IDF toolchain targeting ESP32-S3 (`main.c` and `diagram.json` are at the repo root).
 2. Default build (`USE_WEBSERVER 0`) runs entirely in Wokwi with no Wi-Fi — serial monitor prints queue depth, event bits, heartbeats, and the WCET evidence table once a second.
 3. To try the web monitor, set `USE_WEBSERVER 1`, fill in real `WIFI_SSID` / `WIFI_PASS` values, and rebuild — requires actual Wi-Fi hardware/credentials, not available in the Wokwi simulator.
 4. Press the "PATIENT ALERT" button to trigger the manual alert path and the App 3 latency benchmark; watch for the blue (WCET heartbeat) and red (arrhythmia alert) LEDs.